REM Module#

 path to output REM raster.

-Return type
+Return type:

 str

-make_rem_viz(cmap='mako_r', z=4, blend_percent=25, make_png=True, make_kmz=False, *args, **kwargs)
+make_rem_viz(cmap='topo', z=4, blend_percent=25, make_png=True, make_kmz=False, *args, **kwargs)#

 Create REM visualization by blending the REM color-relief with a DEM hillshade to make a pretty finished product.

-• cmap (str) – name of matplotlib/seaborn named colormap to use for REM coloring (see https://matplotlib.org/stable/gallery/color/colormap_reference.html).
+• cmap (str) – name of matplotlib/seaborn/cmocean named colormap to use for REM coloring (see https://matplotlib.org/stable/gallery/color/colormap_reference.html).
 Note the applied colormap is logarithmically scaled in order to emphasize elevations differences close to the river centerline.

 • z (float >1) – z factor for exaggerating vertical scale differences of hillshade.